 2. Sync All

 a.
-Indicates if the most recent changes have been synced, and can be clicked to force a sync
+Confirms the most recent changes have been synced, and can be clicked to force a sync

 3. Console